 “She explains in a letter to her niece Fanny Knight (13 March 1817) that ‘Miss Catherine is put upon the shelve [sic] for the present, and I do not know that she will ever come out.’”

 However, after Jane died on 18 July 1817, her brother Henry arranged for its publication and renamed it Northanger Abbey.
-It was published in December of 1817 (although the title page states 1818) and was published in conjunction with Persuasion, in 4 volumes, with later copies of the books being published separately.
+It was published in December of 1817 (although the title page states 1818) and was published in conjunction with Persuasion, with later copies of the books being published separately.
 When the novel came out, Scots Magazine provided a review.
 Here is part of what they wrote:

 “We are happy to receive two other novels from the pen of this amiable and agreeable authoress, though our satisfaction is much alloyed, from the feeling, that they must be the last.
 We have always regarded her works as possessing a higher claim to public estimation than perhaps they have yet attained.
 They have fallen, indeed, upon an age whose taste can only be gratified with the highest seasoned food.
 This, as we have already hinted, may be partly owing to the wonderful realities which it has been our lot to witness.
 We have been spoiled for the tranquil enjoyment of common interests, and nothing now will satisfy us in fiction, any more than in real life, but grand movements and striking characters. … we have no hesitation in saying, that the delightful writer of the works now before us, will be one of the most popular of English novelists, and if, indeed, we could point out the individual who, within a certain limited range, has attained the highest perfection of the art of novel writing, we should little scruple in fixing upon her.
 She has confined herself no doubt, to a narrow walk.
 She never operates among deep interests, uncommon characters, or vehement passions.
 The singular merit of her writing is that we could conceive without the slightest strain of imagination, any one of her fictions to be realized in any town or village in England, (for it is only English manners that she paints,) that we think we are reading the history of people whom we have seen thousands of times, and that with all this perfect commonness, both of incident and character, perhaps not one of her characters is to be found in any other book, pourtrayed at least in so lively and interesting a manner.
 She has much observation, – much fine sense, – much delicate humour, – many pathetic touches, and throughout all of her works, a most charitable view of human nature, and a tone of gentleness and purity that are almost unequalled.”